steunix/passweaver-api/docs/index.md

 ## What is it?

-PassWeaver API is "only" a full API, there is no GUI or CLI: you can easily integrate it with your systems and let it act as a Password Centralized Vault.
-For a ready to use, simple yet complete Web GUI, have a look at https://github.com/steunix/passweaver-gui
+PassWeaver API is a full API server, is no GUI or CLI: you can easily integrate it with your systems and let it act as a password centralized vault.
+Instead, for a ready to use, simple yet complete Web GUI to run against the API, have a look at https://github.com/steunix/passweaver-gui

 PassWeaver API is a NodeJS application, released under MIT license, and it uses these (great) opensource libraries, among several others:
 - Express, to manage HTTPS connections
 - Prisma, for ORM and DB access

+See below for a full API documentation.

 ## How it works